-Authors’ note: This is the third of a five-part series, in which we discuss the ways in which banks are adopting robotic process automation (RPA) today.
+Authors’ note: This is the third of a four-part series, in which we discuss the ways in which banks are adopting robotic process automation (RPA) today.
 Part 1 offered a list of seven deadly sins that can derail RPA adoption.
 Part 2 identified seven virtuous steps banks can take to avoid these deployment pitfalls.
 In this installment, we look at the RPA areas banks are exploring to gain maximum return on investment.

-Given the challenges entailed by digital change, many banks are looking for quick and cheap alternatives that can deliver short-term wins while major initiatives are underway.
+Given the challenges entailed by digital change, many banks are looking for quick and inexpensive alternatives that can deliver short-term wins while major initiatives are underway.
 RPA can help bridge this gap as a relatively inexpensive and even temporary alternative, both for customer-facing and middle- and back-office functions.

-Today, we see RPA helping banks engage customers in real time, increase efficiency and productivity, and tap into the benefits of straight-through processing without a significant overhaul of their underlying systems.
+We see RPA helping banks engage customers in real time, increase efficiency and productivity, and tap into the benefits of straight-through processing without a significant overhaul of their underlying systems.
 In the past year, we’ve seen RPA applied most often in the following areas:

 - Risk and compliance reporting: This represents an easy win for many banks given the number of different applications that need to be accessed to provide the required data for reporting.
 For example, we’re working with banks to create fiduciary risk management reporting capabilities, which involves going through multiple e-mail systems, external websites and broker statements to generate reports and highlight anomalies.
 Use of RPA has automated 90% of these processes, saving significant costs and time.